-A severe injury affects levels of awareness and normal sleep patterns.
+A severe injury affects levels of awareness and standard sleep patterns.
 Another major problem is whether or not older patients with the disease or illness can suffer from pain.
-However, several individuals, mainly younger patients, say they are not left in any discomfort or pain following a non-traumatic brain injury.
+However, several individuals, mainly younger patients, say they are not left in discomfort or pain following a non-traumatic brain injury.

 Some doctors believe this helps such patients fight unresponsive wakefulness syndrome as well.
-Therapy and sensory stimulation can also be a painful stimulus with no pain response.
+Therapy and sensory stimulation can also be painful stimuli with no pain response.

 Any post-coma unresponsiveness must never be presumed to be pain-free.
 People recovering consciousness may experience pain with deep brain stimulation and supportive treatment methodologies.
 Coma is a significant disability.

-So what exactly is a coma patient’s prognosis to recover sensory regulation, health, and basic reflexes (expected chances to recover fully) after suffering a coma?
-The outcome for a coma or persistent vegetative state depends on the unique facts and circumstances of the victim’s severe brain injury.
+So what exactly is a coma patient’s prognosis for recovering sensory regulation, health, and basic reflexes (expected chances to recover fully) after suffering a coma?
+The outcome of a coma or persistent vegetative state depends on the unique facts and circumstances of the victim’s severe brain injury.

 It comes to what is caused them to fall asleep or maintain only partial consciousness.
-Even with facial expressions, there is no way to tell if they feel pressure ulcers or if they’ll wake from a state of permanent unconsciousness.
+Even with facial expressions, there is no way to tell if they feel pressure ulcers or if they’ll wake from permanent unconsciousness.

 If it appears that your family members or loved ones have impaired consciousness after severe brain damage or spinal cord accident, search no more; contact us immediately for support at (213) 596-9642 or visit our site so we can help you receive the necessary compensation for the disease.

-Our friendly and charismatic attorneys handle each matter as if it were a personal experience, so you know that we play our part!
-Call our kind, professional and experienced lawyers today for a free case evaluation or more information about how we help coma victims in California courts.
+Our friendly and charismatic attorneys handle each matter as a personal experience, so you know we play our part!
+Call our kind, professional, experienced lawyers today for a free case evaluation or more information about how we help coma victims in California courts.